-At Park House we have high aspirations for our students and would like to see 4 levels of progress per year.
+At Field Gate School we have high aspirations for our students and would like to see good levels of progress per year.
 However, this will be dependent on the needs and abilities of our students, but we always aim high and aim to inspire high expectations.

 The setting of targets alone does not raise standards.
 Teachers working with individual students raise standards.
-However, students need ownership of their targets and also need to know that support is available to help them achieve them.
+However, students need ownership of their targets and need to know that support is available to help them achieve them.

-Targets are important for a number of reasons:
+Targets are important for several reasons:

-- a way of raising achievement levels for each individual. - a way of monitoring progress, assessing and recording achievement. - a means of giving status to individual achievements and tasks. - a way of recognising and enhancing learning preferences. - a way of making learning student-centred. - a way of allowing students to take responsibility for their learning. - maintains a constant discussion about strengths and weakness. - it can address aspects of motivation at a personal level.
+- a way of raising achievement levels for everyone. - a way of monitoring progress, assessing, and recording achievement. - a means of giving status to individual achievements and tasks. - a way of recognising and enhancing learning preferences. - a way of making learning student-centered. - a way of allowing students to take responsibility for their learning. - maintains a constant discussion about strengths and weakness. - it can address aspects of motivation at a personal level.